joseasoler/imogrify/CONTRIBUTING.md

 - Check that compilers report no warnings by enabling the `CMAKE_COMPILE_WARNING_AS_ERROR` CMake option.

-- Make sure that [clang-tidy](https://clang.llvm.org/extra/clang-tidy) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html) are enabled and report no issues.
+- Make sure that [clang-tidy](https://clang.llvm.org/extra/clang-tidy) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html) report no issues.

 - Unit tests must be built by enabling the `IMOGRIFY_BUILD_UNIT_TESTS` CMake option.
 They must be updated as needed and run successfully.